Oceanian nations at the FIFA World Cup: 1986–2002: Five World Cups in a row without Oceania

 In order to qualify for USA 94, Oceanian nations had to endure 3 playoff stages.
 A total of 7 teams entered the competition.
 However, Samoa withdrew.
 The first stage was the Oceania playoff.
 Australia and New Zealand finished on top of Group 1 and Group 2.
 Tahiti, the Solomon Islands, Vanuatu first time participated at the FIFA World Cup qualification.
 Australia played New Zealand in the Oceania playoff.
 The first leg was played in New Zealand on 30 May 1993, with Australia winning the game 1–0.
 Australia won the return leg 3–0 to win the playoff stage with a 4–0 aggregate score.
 Having won the Oceania playoff, Australia now had to win a 2-leg playoff against Canada, the CONCACAF runner up.
 The first leg was played in Canada on 31 July 1993, with the Canadians winning the 1st leg 2–1.
 In the second leg, which was played on 15 August 1993 in Sydney, Australia managed a 2–1 win which saw the game go into extra time after a 3–3 aggregate scoreline.
-The game went into a penalty shootout which was won by Australia 4–1.
+The game went into a penalty shoot-out which was won by Australia 4–1.
 Australia then qualified for the 2-leg playoff against the South American group 1 runner up, Argentina.
 The first leg was played in Sydney on 31 October 1993.
 The 1st leg ended with a 1–1 draw.
 On 17 November 1993, the second leg was played in Argentina, with Argentina winning 1–0 and denying Australia a place at the 1994 World Cup in the United States.
 After the game Argentine legend Diego Maradona was so impressed with the Socceroos performance that he said to then captain Paul Wade "Your tears of pain, will one day be tears of joy".
 Just to qualify for the 1994 World Cup Australia would have had to beat Argentina, the runners-up from the 1990 World Cup, and ranked 9th in the world at that time.